fsharp/fslang-design/FSharp-4.5/FS-1053-span.md

 type DateTime with
     member x.Foo() = ...
 ```
 as a "byref this" extension member where `x` is a readonly reference.
 Instead you have to define a C#-style byref extension method.
 This means a copy happens on invocation.
 If it did writing performant extension members for F# struct types would be very easy.
-Perhaps we should allow somthing like this
+Perhaps we should allow something like this

 ```
 type DateTime with